ietf-wg-cellar/matroska-specification/cellar-tags/tags_iana.md

 * `binary`: the value of the Tag is stored in `TagBinary`,

 Matroska Tag Names for binary data are to be allocated according to the "Specification Required" policy [@!RFC8126].
+The content of the binary data **MUST NOT** be a single UTF-8 string, in which case the type should be `UTF-8`.
+It is **RECOMMENDED** to not include the size of the binary data at the start of the data as the size is already handled by the element itself.

 * `nested`: the tag doesn't contain a value, only nested tags inside.